“How much do you charge for your SEO?”

 Are you planning to target small businesses for SEO?
 Do you only offer SEO to enterprises?

 Small businesses and mom-and-pop shops will have different SEO needs compared to larger organizations or businesses.
+Those with a physical store and want to focus on getting more foot traffic are likely to get local SEO marketing services.

 Enterprises are likely to have a more established online presence but it doesn’t mean they won’t be needing SEO services.